This caterpillar of a vase really did turn into a butterfly!

 I used vinyl to make a template for the butterflies.
 The butterflies are all from the Wall Decor and More Cricut cartridge.
 I cut the big one at 3″, another at 2″ and two of them at 1.5″.
 Just use some Armour Etch over the negative space and you’re good to go.
 If you want to see exactly how this is done … you’re in luck!
 I just so happened to included glass etching on both flat and curved surfaces in my new DVD Cricut Vinylology. 😀

-I hope your daily exercise also uncovers good treasures like this neighborhood walk did for me!
-Oh, with the promise of lurking craft supplies who knows what exercising I might achieve! 😉
+I hope your excursions also uncovers good treasures like this neighborhood walk did for me!
+With the promise of lurking craft supplies who knows what exercising I might achieve! 😉